binhmop/gt-mobisim/trunk/jnlp/README.txt

-Generate keystore for use with signing jars for JNLP use: keytool -genkey -keystore keystore -alias Peter
+Generate keystore for use with signing jars for JNLP use: keytool -genkey -keystore keystore -alias Peter -validity 3650